What goes into creating a logo?

 Creating a logo is more than just slapping together a name and an image.
 A logo is often the first thing people will see when they are introduced to a new company or product, so it must make a good impression.

 There are many factors to consider when designing a logo.
 The first is the company or product name.
 The name will be the foundation of the logo, so it must be clear and easy to read.
-The logo should also be recognizable and memorable.
+The logo should also be recognisable and memorable.
 A good logo will be simple and easy to reproduce.

 Finally, the logo must be scalable.
 It should look just as good on a business card as it does on a billboard.